Invivogen

 HEK-Blue™ IL-12 Cells signaling pathway

-HEK-Blue™ IL-12 cells are designed to detect bioactive human and murine interleukin-12 (IL-12) by monitoring the activation of the STAT-4 pathway.
+HEK-Blue™ IL-12 cellswere engineered from the human embryonic kidney HEK 293 cell line to detect bioactive human and murine interleukin-12 (IL-12) by monitoring the activation of the JAK/STAT4 pathway.

 IL-12 is a pro-inflammatory cytokine that regulates T-cell and natural killer-cell responses, as well as inducing the production of interferon-γ (IFN-γ) [1-3].